Study Abroad Financial Aid

 - International students who seek to study on an externally- sponsored program in their home country

 If you need to consider additional sources of funding for your Study Abroad, please review these scholarship opportunities and consider the Federal Direct Loan, Federal Direct Parent PLUS Loan or private loans.
 Visit Loans for more information on these financing options.

 Expenses Abroad and Refunds

-We strongly recommend that you take enough funds with you to cover a month or two of living expenses, regardless of how much aid you may be due to receive.
-If you are eligible for a refund, there may be unavoidable delays in getting aid monies credited and refunded to you.
+We strongly recommend that you take enough funds with you to cover a month or two of living expenses, regardless of how much financial aid you may be due to receive.
+If you are eligible for a refund, there may be unavoidable delays in getting financial aid monies credited to your student account and refunded to you.

 Important Tip: Consider giving power of attorney to a parent or guardian to assist with any financial matters that may arise while you are abroad.